CSE for Parents

-The freshman year is a year of transition, and students may often feel overwhelmed.
-Some may even drop out of school, posing problems for the students, parents, and University.
+The freshman year is a year of transition, and your son or daughter may feel overwhelmed.
+Some may even drop out of school, posing problems for themselves, the parents, and the University.

-Southeastern is committed to providing resources for optimizing a successful transition from high school to college.
+Southeastern is committed to providing resources to optimize your student's successful transition from high school to college.

 The Center for Student Excellence (CSE) serves as a point-of-contact for all incoming freshmen.
-All students are assigned an academic advisor who will guide them through their first-year experiences.
+Your student will be assigned an academic advisor who will guide him/her through the first-year experience.